-Past iterations have taken place at institutions in the U.K., Germany, Denmark, Poland, Switzerland, and Spain, with participants from all over.
+Past iterations have taken place at institutions in the U.K., Germany, Denmark, Poland, Switzerland, The Netherlands, and Spain, with participants from all over.

 O.K. is perhaps the most widely used and understood word in the world.
 While many people have heard one tale or another as to its etymology, the preeminent theory is that it arose as part of a Boston language fad in which an abbreviation was given, followed by its comical misspelling in parentheses.
 For example, “everything’s O.W. (oll wright)”.